 The Cyber Security Group operates within that context.
 All members bring a particular technological emphasis - the analysis of particular classes of security problems or their solutions - but are fully aware that it all fits within a wider context of people using systems and communicating data in secure and insecure ways, and how external pressures beyond the mere technology impact on that.
 The topic of computer security then naturally widens to include topics like privacy, cyber crime, and ethics and law relating to computing, as well as bringing in expertise in social sciences such as psychology, sociology, law, business and economics.

 From that perspective, the Cyber Security Group played a key role in setting up, and continues to be a leading contributor to, the Kent Interdisciplinary Research Centre in Cyber Security (KirCCS).
-The Centre achieved GCHQ's recognition as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017, one of only 13 in the country.
-It is currently preparing its submission for re-recognition as an ACE-CSR in 2018.
+The Centre achieved GCHQ's recognition as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017 and 2018-2022.

 The group has a strong involvement with postgraduate teaching in this area.
 It teaches most of the core modules in MSc programmes in Computer Security, and Networks and Security.
 A new (from September 2017) MSc Course in Cyber Security has been provisionally certified by GCHQ.
 The group is also involved in undergraduate modules in this area, as well as postgraduate programmes in other schools such as the MSc Information Security and Biometrics, and in UK activities to define curricula in Cyber Security.

 We actively recruit new PhD and MSc research students every year.
 We offer a research environment of international quality and an impressive support package for research students.